strapi/documentation/docusaurus/docs/user-docs/releases/managing-a-release.md

 ## Deleting a release

 You can delete a release.
-Deleting a release will only delete the release itself, but not the content-types included in the release.
+Deleting a release will only delete the release itself, but not the content-type entries included in the release.
 To delete a release, while on the release page:

 1. Click on the three dots button in the top right corner of the admin panel.
 2. Select ![Delete icon](/img/assets/icons/delete.svg) **Delete**.